HeavenlyRaven/OverconstrainedResearch/README.md

 # OverconstrainedResearch
-Analysis of over-constrained geometric constrained problems using numerical approach
+Analysis of over-constrained geometric constraint problems using numerical approach